-We have a Health & Safety Policy which demonstrates the consideration we give to minimising any risk to the children when on the school premises and when undertaking activities out of school under the supervision of our staff.
-At all times there has to be appropriate staffing levels and when off-site, appropriate and agreed pupil / adult ratios are maintained.
-The lead adult always assesses visits/trips as to the level of risk and all trips are finally authorised by the Headteacher.
+Our Health and Safety Policy demonstrates the consideration we give to minimising any risk to the children when on the school premises and when undertaking activities out of school under the supervision of our staff.
+At all times, there are appropriate staffing levels and when off-site, appropriate and agreed pupil / adult ratios are maintained.
+The lead adult always assesses visits/trips as to the level of risk and all trips are finally authorised by the headteacher.

-Our school has lone working risk assessments in place and procedures for staff where there is a security risk due to the need to work alone; staff at high risk will receive appropriate training.
+Our school has lone working risk assessments in place and procedures for staff where there is a security risk, due to the need to work alone; staff at high risk will receive appropriate training.

-A copy of the Health and Safety Policy is available from the school office.
+A copy of the Health and Safety Policy is available on our school website.